typelevel/Laika/docs/05-extending-laika/07-new-markup-output-formats.md

   The parsers for individual elements like lists or links can almost always be implemented in isolation with little or no interdependencies.

-  @:ref(Writing a Parser Extension) contains a walk-through of a span parser implementation.
+  [Writing a Parser Extension] contains a walk-through of a span parser implementation.
   You can also browse the code for Laika's Markdown and reStructuredText support for more examples.

 * The `extensions` collection allows to add functionality beyond just markup parsing.